cs2340-group-39/project-1/README.md

 2. Next, cd out of frontend and into backend and then you can run `python manage.py runserver`.

-3. If you make any changes AT ALL to the frontend, to see these changes relect on the website, you must re-run `npm run build` in the frontend directory.
+3. If you make any changes AT ALL to the frontend, to see these changes reflect on the website, you must re-run `npm run build` in the frontend directory.
 It DOES NOT matter if the Django server is already running.
 Live reload DOES NOT work!
 Every time you make a change to the frontend, you must re-compile the staticfiles to be used by Django.